| Appendix 5: Articles

 exceeding the per acre yield of 100 baskets and produce one

+billion baskets.
 The minister spoke of the need to use quality strains to

 boost the per acre yield.
 With sufficient water supply there

+will be multiple cropping, he said.
 He pointed out that ten million out of 12 million acres of

 monsoon paddy will be put under the crop fully through close